BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 Below, three specific identified challenges, for which follow up is to be relevant for the toxicology community, are explained in more detail.

-The first is the fact that the BioStudies web interface <!-- [RS THIS IS A VERY SPECIFIC CHALLENGE SPECIFICALLY FOR AN ELIXIR INFRASTRUCTURE COMPONENT, WHICH FITS THE WORKSHOP IDEA.
+The first is the fact if the BioStudies web interface <!-- [RS THIS IS A VERY SPECIFIC CHALLENGE SPECIFICALLY FOR AN ELIXIR INFRASTRUCTURE COMPONENT, WHICH FITS THE WORKSHOP IDEA.
 IT FALLS UNDER THE MORE GENERIC CHALLENGE OF "INCOMPLETE INTEROPERABILITY" BUT SOMEHWERE WE NEED TO MENTION THE TRANSITION IN THE TEXT FROM THE  OBSERVATION THAT INTEROPERABILITY IS AN ISSUE IN GENERAL, TO THIS SPECIFIC ELIXIR EXAMPLE.
-OR AM I WRONG AND WAS THIS (BIOSTUDIES) IN FACT THE VERY SPECIFIC DATA CHALLENGE IDENTIFIED FROM ONE OF THE TOXICOLOGY PROJECTS?] -->
-sufficiently interoperable.
-The website allows to work with plain text (e.g. to enable the querying of the biostudies within the "Search BioStudies" field, but does not provide an easy (machine) interface for annotation with identifiers and ontologies. <!-- [RS POST MEETING REMARK: IF I LOOK AT https://www.ebi.ac.uk/biostudies/help#, THERE ARE SOME OPTIONS TO QUERY THE DATA IN MORE DETAIL USING AN API] -->
+OR AM I WRONG AND WAS THIS (BIOSTUDIES) IN FACT THE VERY SPECIFIC DATA CHALLENGE IDENTIFIED FROM ONE OF THE TOXICOLOGY PROJECTS?] --> is sufficiently interoperable.
+Altough the website allows to work with plain text (e.g. to enable the querying of the biostudies within the "Search BioStudies" field), it does not provide an easy (machine) interface for annotation with identifiers and ontologies. <!-- [RS POST MEETING REMARK: IF I LOOK AT https://www.ebi.ac.uk/biostudies/help#, THERE ARE SOME OPTIONS TO QUERY THE DATA IN MORE DETAIL USING AN API] -->

 The second challenge specifically listed is the adoption of identifiers in toxicology datasets.
 Better metadata of datasets with supporting unique identifiers is essential.
 It could be solved with compact identifiers in descriptions or identifiers as keywords.
-The NanoCommons community made some progress with this ([https://nanocommons.github.io/datasets/](https://nanocommons.github.io/datasets/)), but annotating the data still needs to be done manually.
+The NanoCommons community made progress with this ([https://nanocommons.github.io/datasets/](https://nanocommons.github.io/datasets/)), but annotating the data still needs to be done manually.